Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-At its core, *Buddhism* can be seen as a response to the human longing for freedom, filtered through centuries of institutional and industrial repackaging rooted in the insights of an Indian ascetic.
+At its core, *Buddhism* can be seen as a response to the human longing for freedom, rooted in the insights of an Indian ascetic, filtered through centuries of institutional and industrial repackaging.

-And yet, despite all this confusion, there exists a great debative culture and a spirit of inquiry within Buddhist communities, and the literature of Buddhism stands as an exceptional—if at times self-contradictory and cryptic—source of inspiration to study behavioral ethics and epistemic deconstruction.
+Yet, despite all this confusion, there exists a great debative culture and a spirit of inquiry within Buddhist communities, and the literature of Buddhism stands as an exceptional—if at times self-contradictory and cryptic—source of inspiration to study behavioral ethics and epistemic deconstruction.

 If you were to ask me what **dharma** means, I would quote one of my favourite sūtras:

 > *"Just as the great sea has but one taste—the taste of salt—so too does this **dharma** and discipline have but one taste: the taste of freedom."*
 > — *Udāna 5.5*

+Even then, **dharma** is not something to hold on to.
+It can be considered as a medicine, the aim of which is to free the person from needing to take medicine altogether.

+> *"Monks, I will teach you the **dharma** compared to a raft—for the purpose of crossing over, not for the purpose of holding onto."*
+> *Majjhima Nikāya 22*